spotinst/help/src/docs/ocean/features/cost-analysis.md

 ### Compute Costs: Workload Resource Allocation (CPU and Memory)

 The major elements of cluster resource allocation are vCPU and memory.
-Ocean assigns weights for costs for CPU and Memory depending on
+Ocean assigns weights for costs for CPU and Memory depending on the following:

-* the cloud provider pricing for vCPU when compared to  Memory and
+* The cloud provider pricing for vCPU when compared to memory.
-* the ratio of equivalent compute (vCPU) to memory (GiB) resources allocated in the cluster, CPU:Mem ratio.
-CPU:Mem ratio indicates if the cluster is more CPU optimized or memory optimized.
+* The ratio of equivalent compute (vCPU) to memory (GiB) resources allocated in the cluster, i.e., CPU to memory ratio.
+The CPU to memory ratio indicates if the cluster is more CPU optimized or memory optimized.

 For a cloud provider, the cost of 1 vCPU varies from 7 to 13 times the cost of 1 GiB of memory, depending on instance family and type.

-In addition, a cluster that is optimized for Memory, using more memory optimized instances, should have a higher weight for memory compared to a cluster optimized for CPU, using more CPU optimized instances.
+In addition, a cluster that is optimized for memory, using more memory optimized instances, should have a higher weight for memory compared to a cluster optimized for CPU, using more CPU optimized instances.

-For example take 2 clusters, Cluster-1(Memory Optimized) and Cluster-2 (CPU optimized)
+For example, in two clusters, Cluster-1 (memory optimized) and Cluster-2 (CPU optimized):

 * Cluster-1 with 40 vCPU and 320 GiB Memory (1:8 CPU:Mem ratio)
   - Cost weight for Compute (vCPU) = 48% and Memory (GiB) = 52%
 * Cluster-2 with 120 vCPU and 120 GiB Memory (1:1 CPU:Mem ratio)